 We advise and manage a variety of investment vehicles through GFHK's wholly owned subsidiary, GF Asset Management (Hong Kong).
 GFHK was among the first securities firms in Hong Kong to obtain the RQFIIs qualification, which enables it to invest RMB funds raised in Hong Kong in the PRC securities markets through GF Asset Management (Hong Kong).
-As of September 30, 2014, GF Asset Management (Hong Kong) had founded and managed two mutual funds, GF China RMB Fixed Income Fund and GF China Growth Fund, in the form of funds, and three privately raised products in the form of funds.
-GF Asset Management (HK) managed assets of HK\$3,568 million as of September 30, 2014, and generated net asset management fees of HK\$4.4 million in the nine months ended September 30, 2014.
+As of December 31, 2014, GF Asset Management (Hong Kong) had founded and managed two mutual funds, GF China RMB Fixed Income Fund and GF China Growth Fund, and three privately raised products in the form of funds.
+GF Asset Management (HK) managed assets of HK\$4,463.3 million as of December 31, 2014, and generated net asset management fees of HK\$6.8 million in 2014.